-At the core of COL’s strategy in this area is the recognition of the ongoing global shift in ICT from desktop to more network and mobile-centric computing (Cloud services, wider use of Tablets and smartphones) which will have a significant impact on learning technology in the coming years, especially in the developing countries of the Commonwealth.
-Total costs and ownership of software, whether open source or proprietary, are in a state of flux.
-New technologies continue to emerge.
-ODL institutions will find new and increasing value in obtaining neutral advice and tried and tested models for making informed choices.
-COL’s role as an informed intermediary, knowledge broker and catalyst will be important.
+The ongoing global shift in information and communications technology (ICT) from desktops to more network- and mobile-centric computing, such as cloud services and a wider use of tablets and smartphones, is having a significant impact on learning technology and will continue to do so in the coming years, particularly in the developing countries of the Commonwealth.
+The cost and ownership of software, whether open source or proprietary, are in a state of flux, and new technologies continue to emerge.
+COL supports Member States and institutions through its role as an informed intermediary, knowledge broker and catalyst.

-- Maintain a variety of information services to the public (Open Access repository for COL publications, Directory of OER, weekly news digests).
+Maintaining a variety of information services for the public (Open Access repository for COL publications, Directory of OER, weekly news digests).

 Building innovations in mobile and learning technologies (e.g. Aptus (offline), MOOCs for Development (online and Internet)).